-- Exclude all minidisks on the system - Include all of MAINT's minidisks - Include all users' minidisks with a virtual address ending in 91 - Exclude all minidisks that are 50 cylinders or more in size - Exclude everything in the SFS filepools VMSYSU (note, use the EXCLUDE SFS - Include everything in the SFS filepool VMSYSU owned by 5697J06B and 5697J10C (Operations Manager and Backup Manager configuration files) - Include all DASD volumes with a volser that starts with TV

-- 5. File your changes. - 6.
+- Exclude all minidisks on the system - Include all of MAINT's minidisks - Include all users' minidisks with a virtual address ending in 91 - Exclude all minidisks that are 50 cylinders or more in size - Exclude everything in the SFS filepool BKRSFS (note, use the EXCLUDE SFS statement) - Include everything in the SFS filepool BKRSFS owned by BKRADMIN (Backup Manager job templates) - Include all DASD volumes with a volser that starts with TVn - Exclude all DASD volumes with a volser that starts with TVx, where x is letter (not a number) - 5.
+File your changes. - 6.
 Submit your job for review:

-SMSG BKRBKUP REVIEW < job template filename>
+SMSG BKRBKUP REVIEW <job template filename>